 Seasonal Inactivated Influenza Vaccination

-Available at the Student Health Center while remaining supplies last (By appointment only)
+Available at the Student Health Services while remaining supplies last (By appointment only)

 Flu Activity Reminder:

 During the 2010-2011 flu season, CDC expects the 2009 H1N1 virus to cause illness again along with other influenza viruses.
 The 2010-2011 flu vaccine will protect against 2009 H1N1 and two other influenza viruses.